Valerie Bridgeman and Jorge Lockward

 Among other contributions to worship, Lockward has served on the executive committee of the Hymn Society in the United States and Canada and the board of directors of Choristers Guild.
 As a song leader and workshop leader, he models a passion for the ways congregational song both reflect and shape the theology and praxis of the assembled community.

 History of the Schooler Institute

-The Schooler Institute on Preaching was established in 1989 and is presented at no cost to participants thanks to a generous grant from the Schooler Family Foundation.
+The Schooler Institute on Preaching was established in 1989 through a grant from the Schooler Family Foundation.
 Seward Schooler was a founding and lifelong trustee of Methodist Theological School in Ohio, and his son David served on the board for 12 years.